-Germany boasts majestic mountains, breath-taking countryside’s and cosmopolitan cities which makes train travel there a captivating experience.
-There are many fabulous places to see including Berlin, Munich, Hamburg, Cologne, and Frankfurt.
+Germany has majestic mountains, breath-taking countryside, and cosmopolitan cities which make train travel there a captivating experience.
+There are many fabulous places to see including Berlin, Munich, Hamburg, Cologne, and Frankfurt, and many others.
 These hotspots and smaller towns are all interconnected by a well-organized hi-speed train system.
 This makes train travel in Germany so easy.
 Here is a guide for holidaymakers for train travel in Germany to ensure you have the most enjoyable journey possible.

 The different trains available

 The German train network is operated by Deutsche Bahn.
 This provides a number of train types to transport you both day and night.
 The main rail network in Germany is made up of the regional trains (such as the regional express) and intercity trains.
 Intercity trains operate domestically and internationally between key cities.

 There are also other ways to Train travel in Germany such as domestic high-speed trains, The ICE (InterCity Express).
 This is the most popular train in Germany, connecting key cities at a high speed.
 These high-speed trains travel at speeds of up to 200mph (320 km/h).

 Do I need to make seat reservations on German trains?